simple-abstraction/pop-health-insulin-sensitivity/README.md

 ultimately achieve significantly better health outcomes.

 ## Objectives and Goals
-My primary goals for this analysis:
+The primary goals:
  1. To demonstrate with a data-driven approach that insulin resistance, when tested, does indeed precede diabetes
  2. Identify a subset of the US population that could benefit from, and be targeted for, an earlier intervention
  3. Demonstrate data analysis skills by using Python to extract, transform, and load the data and then using SQL and visualization to provide a meaningful assessment of the data

-My secondary goals:
+The secondary goals:
 1) Gain a deeper understanding of diabetes, how it progresses, and how to measure it
 2) Learn more about the NHANES survey and methodology, including working with complex documentation and population weights
 3) Consider the impact of the analysis and other potential areas of exploration